Is early introduction to gluten a good idea?

 The latest government guidelines for feeding babies suggest that introduction to gluten at an early age can reduce the risk of celiac disease.
 This is based mainly on statistics gathered from 2 studies done in 2000 and 2005.

-The studies have lead to guidelines that teach parents that at 4-7 months old there is a window of opportunity in which a child can develop “oral tolerance” to gluten, and that parents should introduce small amounts of gluten in that time particularly if a child has a family history of celiac disease or other autoimmune conditions.
+The studies have led to guidelines that teach parents that at 4-7 months old there is a window of opportunity in which a child can develop “oral tolerance” to gluten, and that parents should introduce small amounts of gluten in that time particularly if a child has a family history of celiac disease or other autoimmune conditions.

 Oral tolerance is basically a way of saying you can teach the immune system to tolerate a protein by introducing it orally and thereby avoid the development of a hypersensitive immune response and autoimmune disease triggered by that protein.

-In my Thriving Babies class, I still teach parents that, when it comes to grains, it's best to start with non-gluten grains and then try gluten at around age one (ish) if all goes well.
+I still teach parents that, when it comes to grains, it's best to start with non-gluten grains and then try gluten at around age one (ish) if all goes well.

 So why do I disagree with the current guidelines about the introduction to gluten?